-Biological Science has made great strides in recent years and the mysteries of our lives have been revealed one after another.
-Nevertheless, the mysteries are still deep and unknown, beyond our imagination.
+Biological science has made great strides in recent years and the mysteries of our lives have been revealed one after another.
+Nevertheless, there are still unknown mysteries that we cannot even begin to imagine.
 Meanwhile, the findings of fundamental biology that have been revealed are directly applied to new technologies and products to enrich our lives.
-In other words, the current society requires more researchers who can powerfully pioneer basic research in biological science and industrialists who can realize the applied value.
+In other words, the current society requires more researchers who can powerfully pioneer basic research in biological science and industrialists who can apply the findings in real life.

-In response to these needs, the Biological Science Division trains professionals who combine advanced research skills with broadly applicable knowledge.
+In response to these needs, the Biological Science Division trains professionals who have both advanced research skills and broadly applicable knowledge.

 Although research in the biological science is subdivided, there are many common and necessary experimental techniques and concepts.
-Graduate students learn a variety of techniques, delve deeply into their expertise, and attend diverse lectures giving them the tools to acquire rides and a sense of land as they wade into uncharted jungle called mystery of life.
+Graduate students learn a variety of techniques, delve deep into their expertise, and attend diverse lectures that give them the tools to navigate and become familiar with the uncharted jungle called the mystery of life.

 Available Teaching Licenses and Subjects

-- High School (Specialized; Mathematics, Science, Industry, Informatics)
+- High School Specialized Teacher (Mathematics, Science, Industry, and Information)

-※Only Master’s degree program students are eligible to obtain a teaching license.
-In addition, only subjects for which a Type 1 license has already been obtained or for which the requirements for obtaining a Type 1 license have been met can be obtained.
+*Only Master’s degree program students are eligible to obtain a teaching license.
+In addition, only subjects for which a Type 1 license has already been obtained or for which the requirements for obtaining a Type 1 license have been met can be taken.

-Through the small group education, faculty members provide student a personal guidance on every aspect of the research process, including how to plan and carry out the research, experimental techniques, information gathering methods, and presentation skills.
+Classes are held in small groups and faculty members provide students with personal guidance on every aspect of the research process, including how to plan and carry out the research, experimental techniques, information-gathering methods, and presentation skills.

 Broad Educational Content

-We provide the lectures on a wide range of fields, from the basics to the cutting-edge, accessible to graduate students who do not specialize in these fields.
-For study areas that cannot be covered by our full-time faculty members, we have a system in which top-notch researchers from other universities are invited to give lectures to supplement our stuff.
+We provide lectures on a wide range of fields, from basics to advanced, so that even graduate students who do not specialize in these fields can understand them easily.
+For study areas that cannot be covered by our full-time faculty members, we invite top-notch researchers from other universities to give lectures to supplement our teaching.